phonegap/phonegap-docs/docs-phonegap/en/edge/guide/phonegap-build/api/write.md

 The URL has to be publicly accessible: PhoneGap Build will not authenticate against your repository.
-If you wish to keep your code private, use one of the other `create_method` options.
+If you wish to keep your code private, use one of the other `create_method` options:

         $ curl -u andrew.lunny@nitobi.com -d 'data={"title":"API V1 App","repo":"https://github.com/alunny/phonegap-start.git","create_method":"remote_repo"}' https://build.phonegap.com/api/v1/apps
         {